-The book value of the asset is termed as the value that the company or an organization records in their books for a given period.
+The book value of the asset is termed as the value that the company or an organization records in its books for a given period.
 The business determines the B.V of assets as the difference between the original historical cost and the accumulated depreciation.

 Formula for Book Value of Asset

 The B.V of the asset is determined as shown below: –

 Book Value of the Asset = Original Cost of Asset – Depreciation – Impairment Cost in Line with the Asset

 - The cost of the asset on the date of acquisition is the original cost of the asset.

 - Depreciation is the non-cash expense that is deducted from the cost of the asset during each financial period.

 - Impairment cost is the cost that permanently lessens the financial or economic value of the asset.

 Let us take the example of ABC corporation.
 The business purchased an asset for $50,000, which has a useful life of 10 years.
 Help the management determine the B.V of assets at the end of the financial period.